Information on the requirements for cabin crew medical examinations and assessments from 8 April 2014

 All new cabin crew require an initial medical examination.
 Periodic medical assessments are required for all cabin crew at intervals of no more than 60 months.

-Cabin crew periodic medical assessments may be carried out no more than 45 days prior to the expiry date of the previous Medical Report and shall be valid for 60 months from that expiry date.
+Cabin crew periodic medical assessments carried out up to 45 days prior to the expiry date of the previous Medical Report will be valid for 60 months from that expiry date.
+Assessments carried out more than 45 days before the expiry date of the previous Medical Report will be valid for 60 months from the date of the medical assessment.

 If the Medical Report has expired, the AME or OHMP need only carry out a periodic medical assessment.